Headless Empress

 Well, it’s complicated…

 Let’s start with location.
-The statue sits in the sprawling La Savane Park in downtown Fort-de-France, just across the Bay of Fort-de-France from Trois-Ilets, where Josephine lived as a girl.
-In other words, her home turf.
+The statue sits in the sprawling La Savane Park in downtown Fort-de-France.
+That’s just across the Bay of Fort-de-France from Trois-Ilets, where Josephine lived as a girl.

 La Pagerie Museum